deparlak/de.htwg.seapal.play/README.md

 The API requests are encapsulated in a "logbookapi.js" script, and the page itself only has to provide the callback functions that accept the trips, waypoints, ... that the server delivers.

+The static resources of the logbook are separated from the other contents of the application and can be found in 'styles/logbook/...", "images/logbook/..." etc.

 **For the Tracking App**
 The main libraries for the client side control flow are the menubar (public/lib/menubar) and the seamap (public/lib/seamap).